Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 - [Container](https://docs.microsoft.com/en-us/javascript/api/@azure/cosmos/container?view=azure-node-latest): A container is a collection of JSON documents.
 You create (insert), read, update, and delete items in a container by using methods on the [Container](https://docs.microsoft.com/en-us/javascript/api/@azure/cosmos/container?view=azure-node-latest) object.

 - [Item](https://docs.microsoft.com/en-us/javascript/api/@azure/cosmos/item?view=azure-node-latest): An Item is a JSON document stored in a container.
-Each Item you add to a container must include an `id` key with a value that uniquely identifies the item within the container.
+Each Item must include an `id` key with a value that uniquely identifies the item within the container.
+If you do not provide an `id`, the SDK will generate one automatically.

 For more information about these resources, see [Working with Azure Cosmos databases, containers and items][cosmos_resources].